-Scraping was strongly influenced by fishing pressure at inhabited reefs.
-Across the Indo-Pacific, local extirpation of one parrotfish species (Bolbometopon muricatum) has diminished bioerosion and coral predation functions (Bellwood et al. 2012) and here we show that exploitation has also suppressed scraping rates far below those supported at remote, unfished reefs.
+Scraping was strongly influenced by fishing pressure at inhabited reefs, with exploitation suppressing scraping rates far below those supported at remote, unfished reefs.
 This effect superseded influences of benthic cover and small-scale fishing protection, suggesting that bottom-up control of scraping assemblages on reefs leads to minimal variation in their function, and that small-scale fishing protection does not conserve wilderness levels of scraping function.
 Movement of fish across reserve boundaries, particularly larger-bodied parrotfish which have greater home ranges (Green et al. 2014), and poor compliance with fishing regulations (Bergseth et al. 2018) likely limited the effectiveness of these small MPAs, many of which are adjacent to fishing grounds.
+Indeed, local extirpation of one parrotfish species (Bolbometopon muricatum) across the Indo-Pacific has also diminished bioerosion and coral predation functions (Bellwood et al. 2012).
 Scraping rates also increased moderately with structural complexity, further underlining the importance of coral reef structure in supporting herbivory (Nash et al. 2016a).
 As with croppers, the positive effect of available substrate on scraping rates is consistent with evidence that many scraping species respond positively to disturbances that clear substrate area (e.g. coral declines, Wilson et al. 2006), with increases in scraping function likely to promote coral recovery (Gilmour et al. 2013).

 By modelling observed data and omitting benthic and fishing covariates, we demonstrated how grazing rates can vary simply as a function of biomass and size structure.
 As expected, grazing rates were highly dependent on grazer biomass, suggesting that benthic and fishing drivers are proximate drivers of grazing function through their effect on biomass.
 However, for a given level of biomass, assemblages dominated by small-bodied fishes had a higher grazing potential than those dominated by large-bodied fishes.
 These findings are consistent with evidence that grazing functions on exploited reefs may be maintained by high densities of small-bodied parrotfish (Bellwood et al. 2012).
-Indeed, smaller fish have higher mass-specific metabolic rates and thus may feed more intensively per unit of fish biomass than large fish, which may explain why the LFI relationship was strongest for scraping rates which were modelled using size-specific feeding data.
-In contrast, large-bodied fishes comprised a greater fraction of assemblage biomass on high-biomass reefs (e.g. > 500 kg ha-1, Fig. 3), which suggests that reefs where grazing functions are maintained by few large individuals may be particularly vulnerable to fishing effects.
-Note the apparent discrepancy between our first (grazing rates increased with mean size) and second model approaches (grazing rates were higher in small-bodied assemblages) which arises because mean size was confounded with grazer biomass (Pearson’s r: croppers = 0.38, scrapers = 0.59).
+Smaller fish have higher mass-specific metabolic rates and thus may feed more intensively per unit of fish biomass than large fish.
+Therfore, this may explain why the LFI relationship was strongest for scraping rates which were modelled using size-specific feeding data.
+In contrast, large-bodied fishes comprised a greater fraction of assemblage biomass on high-biomass reefs (e.g. > 500 kg ha-1, Fig. 3), suggesting that reefs where grazing functions are maintained by few large individuals may be particularly vulnerable to fishing effects.
+There is a discrepancy between our first (grazing rates increased with mean size) and second model approaches (grazing rates were higher in small-bodied assemblages) which arises because mean size was confounded with grazer biomass (Pearson’s r: croppers = 0.38, scrapers = 0.59).